Truths of the Ironlands (drawing on the setting from the Symbaroum RPG)

-Some leaders have built petty domains, gathering circles under their sway and seeking ever greater reach.
+In the recent past some leaders have built petty domains, gathering circles under their sway and seeking ever greater reach.
 The people of the Ironlands came here to escape overlords and tensions brew across the lands.

 Here in the Ironlands, supplies are too precious, and the lands are too sparsely populated, to easily support organized fighting forces.
 When most communities are threatened, the people stand together to protect their own.
 However wandering mercenaries named Wardens hire on to serve a community or protect caravans where needed.

-A warband far greater than other settlements can muster has been turning their might towards more than self defence
+A warband far greater than other settlements can muster has been turning their might towards more than self defence.

 Magic is to be feared, only darkness and corruption can come of it.

 (But maybe it’s the way forward regardless?)

 The gods abondoned Alberetor to the Darklords, many have abandoned them.
 Yet some who came to the Ironlands were outsiders or cultists seeking a new beginning free from persecution… or observation.